 In the late summer of 2009, FCHUM took over coordinating and supervising the volunteers for the Meals on Wheels program.
 Also, over 2008-2009 IFAC once again served record numbers of families and individuals, seeing tremendous increase in need.
 The ADC continued to serve frail older adults and their families, many of whom were also feeling the effects of the harder economy.
 In the late summer of 2009 Peace Lutheran Church joined FCHUM; however New Vision Ministry Center left the area in September.
 Forrest Park Community Church joined FCHUM in the spring of 2010 bringing the total member churches to 21, representing 12 denominations.
 That summer the ADC recreated its Activity Coordinator position.
 In a joint decision with various community groups, FCHUM decided to call a hiatus to the annual Light up Fern Creek in order to re-evaluate community support and involvement of other groups.
 The Highview Holiday Fest continued with great support.

 In 2011, Lighthouse Worship & Ministry Center joined FCHUM during the summer bringing membership to 23 churches representing 12 denominations.
 The total in the Legacy Fund hovered near $50,000.
 In the Autumn of 2011 Fern Creek United Methodist Church resurrected their famous Burgoo Festival after a long hiatus, but this time with the intent to benefit FCHUM.
-It was a wonderful success and they plan to repeat it.
+It was a wonderful success.

 During 2012, FCHUM continued its work of providing vital social services to the community, helped sponsored the first summer of Friday Fests at Highview Park.
 The IFAC was honored as one of Dare To Care’s top five food distribution centers for the quality of its service to the public.
 Under a challenge from a Koinoia group at St. Bernard’s, the first ever Cans for Kids summer food drive brought in over 3,750 pounds of food.
 Several concerts benefitting FCHUM were also held.
 FCUMC held their Burgoo Festival again with all funds, including a matching gift, donated to FCHUM

-As of September 2015, Central Office staff includes the Executive Director Rev. Ron Loughry who joined FCHUM in May of 1996 as the ADC Director and became Executive Director in June of 2003, and a full-time Administrative Assistant/Bookkeeper (this position was recombined during the summer of 2009) Lynn Humphrey.
-The ADC staff includes the Program Director – Stephanie Hodge, MSSW, the Health Services Coordinator (Nurse) Alice Quinker serving since May of 2002, three Activity Assistants: SueAnn Rollman, Chris Roberts, and Sean Mays, and numerous volunteers.
+At the end of 2017, Central Office staff includes the Executive Director Rev. Ron Loughry, MA, MDIV, who joined FCHUM in May of 1996 as the ADC Director and became Executive Director in June of 2003, and a full-time Administrative Assistant/Bookkeeper (this position was recombined during the summer of 2009) Lynn Humphrey, MSW, MDIV.
+The ADC staff includes the Program Director – Stephanie Hodge, MSSW, the Health Services Coordinator (Nurse) Alice Quinker, LPN serving since May of 2002, three Activity Assistants: Chris Roberts, Sean Mays, Casey Brown, and numerous volunteers.
 Renee Bryant, MSW/CSW, has served as the Individual & Family Assistance Center Director since December 1997.
-The IFAC staff additionally includes a Case Worker Maria Miller, and numerous volunteers.
-Eleanor Young has volunteered with IFAC since its opening in 1988 and is noted as the only official unpaid FCHUM staff person.
-FCHUM is blessed with the assistance of over 100 volunteers.
-FCHUM continues to be blessed hosting several student interns each year from local professional academic programs.
+The IFAC staff additionally includes a Case Worker position shared by Maria Miller, MSW and Alice Braasch, MEd, and numerous volunteers.
+FC/HUM is blessed with the assistance of over 100 volunteers.
+FCHUM continues hosting several student interns each year from local professional academic programs.

-In addition to its own vital ministry programs, FCHUM works with the community-at-large through such cooperative efforts as: Winterhelp, LIHEAP, Leveraging, FEMA, Families In Transition, Neighborhood Place, Meals On Wheels, TRIAD, Alzheimer’s Association, Passport KChip & Advantage programs, Schools of Nursing, Social Work, Physical Therapy, Occupational Therapy, the Ky Assoc. of Adult Day Centers, the Association of Community Ministries, various Advisory Committees, U. S. Congressional Senior Adult Advisory Council, Highview Fall Festival, Highview Holiday Fest, Fern Creek Women’s Club, Lion’s Club, Goodwill Industries, St. Vincent de Paul Societies, Fern Creek Community Association & Chamber, the Highview Business Association and various other foundations, agencies and organizations.
+In addition to its own vital ministry programs, FC/HUM works with the community-at-large through such cooperative efforts as: Winterhelp, LIHEAP, Neighborhood Place, Meals On Wheels, TRIAD, GLAIPA, Health services Professional Network, Alzheimer’s Association, Passport, Schools of Nursing, Social Work, Physical Therapy, Occupational Therapy, the Ky Assoc. of Adult Day Centers, the Association of Community Ministries, various Advisory Committees, U. S. Congressional Senior Adult Advisory Council, Highview Fall Festival, Highview Holiday Fest, Fern Creek Women’s Club, Fern Creek Lion’s Club, Goodwill Industries, St. Vincent de Paul Societies, Fern Creek Community Association & Chamber, the Highview Business Association, Louisville Metro Dept. of Resilience & Community Services, and various other foundations, agencies and organizations